CleverPumpkin/CrunchyCalendar/README.md

 val selectedDates: List<CalendarDate> = calendarView.selectedDates
 ```

-#### Multiple date selection
+#### Multiple dates selection
-Multiple dates will be able for selection.
-Selecting an already selected date will unselect it.
+A number of dates can be selected.
+Pressing an already selected date will unselect it.

 ```kotlin